Sir James Stewart, 1st Baronet: Involvement with Lord Advocate

 Stewart's father was reappointed Lord Advocate in 1711, but Stewart and Kennedy did most of the work.
 The elder Stewart died on 1 May 1713, and Stewart succeeded to the estates of Goodtrees and Coltness.
 Both Stewart and Kennedy expected promotion to the now-vacant office of Lord Advocate, and Stewart was elected to Parliament for Edinburgh in the general election of that year in an attempt to increase his influence.
 However Lord Oxford continued to leave the post vacant, and Stewart turned against the government, attacking ministers in Parliament over the New Woodstock election petition and the expulsion of Richard Steele.
 He was sacked as Solicitor-General in March 1714 and Kennedy was appointed Lord Advocate.

 Solicitor-General (1714)

 Following the death of Queen Anne and the accession of George I, Stewart was re-appointed as sole Solicitor-General in October 1714.
 He was again disappointed of the office of Lord Advocate, which went to Sir David Dalrymple.
 He did not contest his seat in Parliament at the general election of 1715, but remained politically active in Scotland, supporting the government during the Jacobite rising of that year.
 He continued as Solicitor-General until 1717.

 Personal life

-On 9 March 1705 he married Anne Dalrymple, daughter of the Lord President of the Court of Session Lord North Berwick.
+On 9 March 1705 he married Anne Dalrymple, daughter of Lord North Berwick, the Lord President of the Court of Session.
 Together they had 12 children, including: